charltonaustin/inside_out_ouside_in/inside_out/README.md

 # inside_out

-A tic-tac-toe application to show inside out software design using Clojure.
+A very simple tic-tac-toe application to show inside out software design using Clojure.

-## Usage